A martingale approach to continuous-time marginal structural models: Models of clinical trials

 \subsubsection{The treatment process}

 One can switch between two treatments of the patient at the stopping time $T_A$.
 This could typically be to initiate treatment for a patient at risk.
-We let $T_A := \inf \{ s > 0 |N^A_s \neq 0 \}$ and define the treatment process
+We let $T_A := \inf\{ s > 0 \mid N^A_s \neq0 \}$ and define the treatment process

-Especially this means that the patient will not initially be on treatment.
+This means that the patient will not initially be in treatment.
 This somewhat limiting assumption can be dropped, but then the considerations around the hypothetical randomized trial at baseline will be much more involved.